Soypete/WebServices-in-3-weeks/docs/reliability.md

 Reliability isn’t just about keeping your server "up"—it’s about observability, security, and scalability.
 By using tools like `pprof`, `expvar`, Prometheus, and middleware, you can build web services that don’t just work—but are maintainable, measurable, and secure.

----

-Would you like this pushed as a Markdown doc, or posted as the third article on your Substack/blog?